Silk camisole with Knit cardigan— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The silk camisole brings pairs under a blazer, layered under a cardigan, or alone for dinner.
 The knit cardigan answers it — open-front merino or cashmere cardigan in a quiet colour.
-An all-warm-neutral palette is the quiet luxury default.
+All-warm-neutrals — cream over ecru over camel — is the quiet-luxury column.

 The formality gap between these two pieces is wide — silk camisole sits at level 4, knit cardigan at level 2.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.